epdoc/console-logger/README.md

 # console-logger

-A console logger with color support and method chaining.
+A simple, customizable console logger for Node.js with terminal color support and method chaining.

 ## Features